shubhammlondhe2005/python/README.md

 **Learn → Code → Experiment → Break → Debug → Understand → Build**

-I am not trying to simply collect tutorials or copy code.
+I am not trying to simply copy tutorials.

-Each topic is intended to be implemented practically so that I can understand:
+For each concept, the goal is to understand:

-* What the concept does
+* What it does
 * Why it is used
 * How it works
 * How to implement it